darkwizzl/jetson-remote-desktop-setup/Jetson Headless Setup_ Serial Console, Network, SS.md

 ## 2) Find the Jetson’s Serial Port (on the host)

-Run this FIRST (before plugging USB-C) to see current devices, then plug USB-C and run again to spot the new serial device.
+Run this FIRST (before plugging USB-C) then plug USB-C to spot the new serial device.

 Linux/macOS: